Wenchuan Earthquake Memorial

-Wenchuan Earthquake Memorial is a memorial site located at the ancient town of Anren in Dayi County, Sichuan, China following the devastating Wenchuan Earthquake on 12 May 2008 in Sichuan Province of China.
-The memorial is built on the site of the Beichuan Middle School which collapsed killing more than 1000 pupils and teachers inside.
+The Wenchuan Earthquake Memorial (5.12汶川特大地震纪念馆 (5.12 Wènchuān tèdà dìzhèn jìniànguǎn)) is a memorial site located in the ancient town of Anren in Dayi County, Sichuan, China.
+It is dedicated to the victims of the 2008 Sichuan earthquake, which killed at least 69,227 people.
+The memorial is built on the site of the Beichuan Middle School, which collapsed during the earthquake, killing more than 1,000 pupils and teachers inside.

 History

-Built and Designed by Atelier Li Xinggang it is one of the single buildings among the non-governmental funded Jianchuan Museum Cluster.
+Designed by Atelier Li Xinggang, it is one of the single buildings among the non-governmental funded Jianchuan Museum Cluster.
 The museum was originally designed to collect and exhibit mirrors from the Cultural Revolution of China.
-After the Wenchuan Earthquake, it was redesigned into a composite museum in which Wenchuan Earthquake relics and the relevant artworks are exhibited in the form of a “Shocking Diary”.
+Following the earthquake, it was redesigned into a composite museum, in which relics and related artworks are on display.